Longevity, Maintenance and Location

 Vinyl

 Mold, dirt.
-Most maintenance concerns are aesthetic rather than structural.
+Most maintenance concerns are aesthetic rather than

 Clean with soap, water, vinegar and baking soda.